polymage-labs/mlirx/g3doc/HighPerfCodeGen.md

 optimized reuse for the LHS and RHS, the strategy used by OpenBLAS and BLIS exploits reuse for the output matrix only in registers (not in L1 nor L2).
 As such, without unroll-and-jam aka register tiling, brakes had been applied.
-So, the last step opens the floodgate yielding a 4.5x improvement and getting us to 49 GFLOPS -- only 23% away from BLIS and about 27% away from MKL or OpenBLAS.
+So, the last step opened the floodgates here yielding a 4.5x improvement and getting us to 49 GFLOPS -- only 23% away from BLIS and about 27% away from MKL or OpenBLAS.

 Let's see how the code looks like right after vectorization, tiling, copying, and unroll-and-jam (we will disable the K_C loop unroll, i.e., set K_U = 1 to make it easier to read; the unroll-jamming of i, j is still shown).

 ```
 affine.for %arg3 = 0 to 8 {